thindil/steamsky/others/README.md

                       run this script from the main project directory, not from this.
 If you don't enter amount how many times repeat tests, they will run only once.
-- pl.laeran.steamsky.appdata.xml - AppStream meta data for the AppImage.
+- steamsky.appdata.xml - AppStream meta data for the AppImage.